sourabhsmf/PostApAPI/README.md

 # PostApAPI
 API implementation of PostReactSPA with Apache embedded derby and CF ORM

-Build the app using command for commandbox recipe box recipe buildAPI.boxr
+Build the app using command for commandbox recipe-

+# box recipe buildAPI.boxr